Calculate TDS on your property purchase and file correctly.

 Guidance/circle rate value of the property

-Each buyer files a separate Form 26QB
+Each buyer-seller combination generally needs a separate Form 26QB

 TDS Amount